-- 6.2.1 A student has to earn the total number of credits specified in the curriculum of the respective Programme of study in order to be eligible to obtain the degree. - 6.2.2 From fourth to final semesters, the student has the option of dropping existing courses in a semester during registration.
-Total number of credits of such courses cannot exceed 6.
+6.2.1 A student has to earn the total number of credits specified in the curriculum of the respective Programme of study in order to be eligible to obtain the degree.

-- 6.2.3 The student shall register for the Project work (Phase-II) in the final semester only. - 6.2.4 From fourth semester onwards, the student has the option to study additionally a maximum of 2 theory courses (only electives if offered) in a semester. - 6.2.5 In case, a student drops a course of study in one semester, s/he shall register for that course in the next given opportunity and earn necessary attendance in that course exclusively to become eligible to appear for the EndSemester Examinations (ESE) in that course. - 6.3 Course Registration Process for Summer/Winter Success - 6.3.1 Students in the following cases can register for Theory and Laboratory courses in the summer/ winter success if s/he: - 6.3.1.1 Was not permitted to attend the end semester examinations due to lack of attendance (vide clauses of section 10) in the regular semester - 6.3.1.2 Failed in the first reappearance of the course - 6.3.1.3 Has lack of attendance / failed in the course registered for, during previous summer/winter success - 6.3.2 However, students in the following cases may also opt to take courses in the summer / winter success if s/he: - 6.3.2.1 Has arrears in the regular semester, and opt to re-earn his/her Continuous Assessment Marks (CAM) - 6.3.2.2 Wishes to take courses (without pre-requisites) offered in the 7th or 8th semester.
-Such courses can be registered for, after the 4th semester, when offered in the summer/winter success
+- 6.2.2 From second to final semesters, the student has the option of dropping existing courses in a semester during registration.
+Total number of credits of such courses cannot exceed 6. - 6.2.3 The student shall register for the Project work (Phase-II) in the final semester only. - 6.2.4 From second semester onwards, the student has the option to study additionally a maximum of 2 theory courses (only electives if offered) in a semester. - 6.2.5 In case, a student drops a course of study in one semester, she/he shall register for that course in the next given opportunity and earn necessary attendance in that course exclusively to become eligible to appear for the End Semester Examinations (ESE) in that course. - 6.3 Course Registration process for Summer / Winter Success - 6.3.1 Students in the following cases can register for Theory and Laboratory courses in the summer / winter success if she/he: - 6.3.1.1 Was not permitted to attend the end semester examinations due to lack of attendance (vide clauses of section 10) in the regular semester - 6.3.1.2 Failed in the first reappearance of the course - 6.3.1.3 Has lack of attendance / failed in the course registered for, during previous summer / winter success - 6.3.2 However, students in the following cases may also opt to take courses in the summer / winter success if s/he: